Three DUP officers say that the Irish Sea border remains and the party's seven tests haven't been met

-Three big beasts in the DUP say the Irish Sea border remains - and the fight must go on
+Three big beasts in the DUP say the Irish Sea border remains - and that the party's seven tests have not been met

 In an article that they sent to the News Letter entitled ‘The Battle Goes On – No Surrender’ – the DUP chairman Lord Maurice Morrow, Lord Nigel Dodds and East Antrim MP Sammy Wilson say that they do not share the view of those in the DUP who believe that the Irish Sea border issue has been dealt with.